-- RESUME PLAY: Takes you back to game play without saving the game or making any other changes. - Configuration: Allows you to customize Wizardry to your computer and your exact likings.
-See your Quick Reference Card for further information. - SAVE GAME & RESUME: Saves your characters' progress to disk, and brings you back to game play.
+- RESUME PLAY: Takes you back to game play without saving the game or making any other changes. - SAVE GAME & RESUME: Saves your characters' progress to disk, and brings you back to game play.
 As all Wizardry veterans know, saving your game is an essential part of a good gaming strategy.
 Just in case your party dies or falls into a deep pit, you will have your save game to rely on.
-Each time you save your game.
-Wizardry will allow you to give your save game a file name (or to keep the same name) and a folder or directory.
+Each time you save your game, Wizardry will allow you to give your save game a file name (or to keep the same name) and a folder or directory.
 Refer to your Quick Reference Card for further information.